nadialefebvre/project-music-releases/README.md

-# Week 9: Music Releases
+# Project Music Releases

+Weekly project for Technigo's bootcamp, week 9: build a webpage with music releases

 This week's project was to practice with React and components while using data from Spotify.
 We had to build a page displaying new music releases.
 Project done by Jessica Sandler, Laura Sjölander and Nadia Lefebvre.

 ## The problem